appgardenstudios/hyaline/www/content/documentation/03-explanation/04-check-current.md

 Please see [Extract Current](./02-extract-current.md), the [Configuration Reference](../04-reference/01-config.md), and the [Results Reference](../04-reference/04-results.md) documentation for more details.

+**Note**: The files and documents available for checking are determined by the include/exclude patterns in the configuration.
+For a file or document to be available for checking, it must first match at least one include pattern.
+If it matches an include pattern, it is then checked against all exclude patterns.
+If it matches any exclude pattern, it is excluded.
+Files and documents that don't match any include patterns are excluded by default.

 Note that there are 4 primary checks that Hyaline can perform on current documentation:
 * Check that the desired documents and sections exists in the configuration
 * Check that documents and sections marked as required in the configuration actually exist